Meet the Pilots

 Matt fell in love with aviation at a young age when flying on the crop dusters that used to come to the family farm.
 He was lucky enough to be awarded a scholarship with Bristow and did all his flight training in the USA, where he then spent time as an instructor and instrument stage check pilot.
 Returning to Australia, and now with over 1200 flying hours Matt works in Bristow’s engineering department in Broome, and flies for KAS on his weeks off.
 He loves the diversity that flying in the Kimberley has to offer, and his favourite flight is taking tourists out to the Horizontal Falls and seeing the excitement on their faces when they get their first glimpse of the breathtaking scenery.

-Hilary, the latest addition to our team, is another long term Kimberley resident having moved to Broome nine years ago on a short term work contract!
+Hilary, is another long term Kimberley resident having moved to Broome nine years ago on a short term work contract!
 Despite a strong aviation gene running in the family, and having been introduced to small planes at a very early age back in the UK, it wasn’t until 2012 that Hilary got her first taste of helicopters at Mitchell Falls and instantly knew she wanted to learn to fly.
 She did her first lesson two weeks later and the rest is history, having now swapped a corporate career for pilot life.
 A passionate advocate for all things Kimberley, Hilary loves nothing more than showing tourists the sights of this incredible region from above.